Central Overland California and Pikes Peak Express Company: Russell, Majors and Waddell

 As the United States expanded westward in the early 19th century, the military erected forts and supply depots to protect and support this expansion.
 Initially the federal government contracted individuals or small companies to supply each post independently, but as the number of military posts continued to grow this system became increasingly time-consuming and inefficient.
 In 1854, Quartermaster General Thomas Jesup decided to change the system and implemented a single two-year contract to supply most of the posts west of the Missouri River.
 This consolidated contract was worth a lot of money and required more resources than many of the previous suppliers possessed.

 Alexander Majors was one of the individuals contracted by the United States government to supply military forts prior to 1854.
 He hauled freight along the Santa Fe Trail and had a reputation for success.
-William Waddell was a store owner in Lexington, Missouri, who was described as "phlegmatic, stoical, ... a cautious penny-pincher, and unable to reach a decision without ponderous deliberation."
+William Bradford Waddell was a store owner in Lexington, Missouri, who was described as "phlegmatic, stoical, ... a cautious penny-pincher, and unable to reach a decision without ponderous deliberation."
 In 1852 Waddell partnered in a wholesale trading firm with William Hepburn Russell, a good-looking entrepreneur of mixed success with social ambitions.
 In 1855, Waddell and Russell brought on Majors to go after the new military supply contract.
 Three months after forming their partnership, the firm of Russell, Majors, and Waddell received a two-year contract to supply all the military posts west of the Mississippi River.

 The three partners divided the labor based on the skills that each member brought to the firm.
 William Waddell managed the finances and made sure that their business activities ran smoothly.
 William Russell was the company salesman, generating contracts with the government and others as well as dealing with bankers to secure financing.
 Alexander Major oversaw the freighting operations which included hiring labor, supervising the loading and transport of freight, and making sure the trains were operating on time.
 The relationship between the three men were generally fine; Majors and Waddell had a similar conservative temperament and though Russell was the opposite, he was often on the East Coast seeking new contracts and investments.
 With a virtual monopoly on all western freighting contracting Russell, Majors, and Waddell became the largest freighting company in western Missouri.